 Xinhua Silk Road: Wuliangye shines at Boao Forum for Asia Annual Conference 2023

-BEIJING, April 5, 2023 /CNW/ -- China's leading liquor maker Wuliangye once again made a sparkling appearance at the Boao Forum for Asia (BFA) Annual Conference 2023 in Boao, south China's Hainan Province.
+BEIJING, April 6, 2023 /PRNewswire/ -- China's leading liquor maker Wuliangye once again made a sparkling appearance at the Boao Forum for Asia (BFA) Annual Conference 2023 in Boao, south China's Hainan Province.

 As the honorable strategic partner and the member of the Board of Directors of this year's conference, Wuliangye presented its products, brand and the culture of Chinese Baijiu to the world.